exodus31/EVM_Machine_Arduino/README.md

 This project is an Electronic Voting Machine (EVM) built using an Arduino UNO, designed for secure and reliable voting.
 The machine uses a unique identification code to ensure one vote per person and includes multiple features to streamline the voting process.

 ## Features
-- **Unique Identification Code**: Each voter is required to input a unique identification code to cast a vote, ensuring that only one vote can be cast per person.
 - **4x4 Keypad Input**: The system uses a 4x4 keypad for voters to input their unique identification code and select the party they want to vote.
 - **Sleep Mode**: After a vote is cast, the machine goes into a 2-minute sleep mode to prevent immediate consecutive voting.
 - **Edge Case Handling**: The code is designed to handle various edge cases, such as: